If winter weather makes you feel like hibernating, there are a few garden and home shows in the region to help cure cabin fever.

 At these shows, you can be inspired and make something.
 You can also find ideas for your own projects and meet contractors to make it happen.

 Here are seven garden and home shows to check out this winter and early spring.
-After an eight-year run, the Pennsylvania Garden Show of York will not be held this year.

 For the Love of Orchids